 - Cost: $$

 This brand fares well in the taste category.
-Most dogs really like the flavour and smell of the food, both in canned and dry options.
+Most dogs that were part of our team of independent experts really liked the flavour and smell of the food, both in canned and dry options.
 This is probably because all recipes have meat and poultry as the first ingredient, which most dogs will love.

 In general, owners are really happy with the smell: it’s strong enough to entice pups, but won’t disturb people in the same room.
 Because of the good reception among dogs and owners alike, we’re giving Applaws 5 out of 5 in this category.

-Their wet food and pate recipes are meant as an occasional supplement to a complete dry or wet diet.
+I used their wet food and pate recipes as an occasional supplement to complete my dog's dry and wet food diet.
 However, all their canned options have meat cuts and other animal protein sources as the first ingredient.
 Plus, they have no additives, artificial colours or flavourings.
-All in all, Applaws canned dog food is a great choice to treat your furry friend.
+All in all, our panel agreed that Applaws canned dog food is a great choice to treat your furry friend.